Evacuation Planning

 • Take your pets with you, but understand that only service animals may be permitted in public shelters.
 Plan how you will care for your pets in an emergency.

-Contact family or friends (if time permits)
+Contact Family or Friends (if time permits)

 • Tell them where you are going.